vmwarecode/VCF-Create-Domain-2/root/README.txt

     For each VDS

     Port group names and the corresponding transport type.
-Note that EDGE_INFRA_OVERLAY_UPLINK should not be specified in the input spec.
+Note that EDGE_INFRA_OVERLAY_UPLINK, VREALIZE should not be specified in the input spec.

     DVS host Infrastructure traffic resource type